DrSI-P/EdPsych-AI-Education-Platform/resolution_report.md

 We modified `tailwind.config.js` to:
 - Include the pages directory in the content paths
 - Add a comprehensive safelist of critical CSS classes to prevent them from being purged
-- Include pattern-based safelist entries for common utility classes
+- Replace regex patterns with explicit class names for better compatibility with Tailwind v3.0

 This prevents Tailwind from purging essential CSS classes during the build process.